 New research challenges thinking on the places where TB is transmitted

-It was accepted that enclosed spaces such as households and prisons facilitated transmissions, but new data suggests casual contact at social settings like malls, bars and places of worship are hotbeds too
+It was accepted that enclosed spaces facilitated transmissions, but new data suggests casual contact at malls, bars and places of worship are hotbeds too

 Image: 123RF/rollingcamera